 Perishers Blue is the next in line with a ski train connecting various slopes and ski villages.
 Both Thredbo and Perishers are popular with families, as easy access to the slope means less time to commute and skipping large queues in the busy ski season.

-The weekends attracts large crowds and local bands play at the bars.
-Other amenities like a sports complex, medical centre and kids play area are available in Thredbo Village.
+The weekends attract large crowds and local bands play at the bars.
+Other amenities like a sports complex, medical centre and kids' play area are available in Thredbo Village.

 For budget-conscious travellers, Jindabyne and Cooma offer great accommodation options.
 The online downside is the driving distance in the morning and the road condition in case of heavy snows.
 The traffic can quickly build up in the early hours when people try to make it to the slopes.